How to Promote Diversity, Equity, and Inclusion in the Workplace

 One easy tactic is hiring remotely (if you’re not doing so already.)
 By looking further than locally, employers can readily access a diverse talent pool and attract a wide range of applicants with different life experiences.

-Remember that unconscious bias we talked about earlier?
-This typically shows up during the hiring process, and one way to mitigate this is by removing name, gender, age, and other personal information from resumes while reviewing them.
-Because, Sarah and James get more callbacks than Rashida and Farooq.
+Unconscious biases are stereotypes and assumptions about certain groups of people that individuals form outside their own conscious awareness.
+Everyone has unconscious bias, and in the workplace, this typically shows up during the hiring process.
+One way to mitigate this is by removing name, gender, age, and other personal information from resumes while reviewing them.
+For example, Sarah and James get more callbacks than Rashida and Farooq.

 Lastly, make sure your hiring process is accessible.
 Not everyone has the time to complete a three-hour take-home assessment in 48 hours and go through five rounds of interviews on Zoom.
 Keep things short and to the point to enable stay-at-home parents, single parents, and people with disabilities to have a fair chance of getting hired.
 Furthermore, be mindful about making the process accessible for candidates with disabilities.
 Make sure these candidates know that they can request an accommodation, such as adjusting the interview time or location, reviewing interview questions ahead of time, and opting out of personality assessments.